Screenshot 2025-07-09 215521

 GSD4cm

-Orthomosaic of area from PIX4Dmatic
+Orthomosaic of the area from PIX4Dmatic

-A primary challenge for this project was to strike a balance between development and conservation.
-This requires comprehensive planning with input from all key stakeholders, integrating environmental, social, and economic criteria.
-The informative maps generated by PIX4Dmatic provided crucial information supporting the project and their aim to protect vital ecosystems in Costa Rica!
+A key challenge was to strike a balance between development and conservation, which requires comprehensive planning with input from all key stakeholders, integrating environmental, social, and economic criteria.

-“We love working with PIX4D software because it consistently delivers accurate and reliable results.
+“We love working with Pix4D software because it consistently delivers accurate and reliable results.
 We trust it for all our processing needs and enjoy using its intuitive tools to support our environmental and mapping projects." - Carlos Saito, Costa Rica Flying Labs Coordinator & Hanzel Leon, Costa Rica Flying Labs Research Assistant

 High-resolution mapping with PIX4Dmatic